sunha-shin/Movie-nomination-program/README.md

 A movie nomination applicaition that allows the user to saver their favourite films they feel should be up for nomination.
 They can select five nominees maximum.

 # Functionalities
-1. Search OMDM and display the results
+1. Search and display films:
+Search result comes from OMDB's API.
+Each search result lists title, year of release and a button to nominate that film.

-2. Add a movie from the search results to a nomination list
+2. Add a movie:
+Movies in search results can be added and removed from the nomination list.
+If a search result has alreayd been nominated, it disables its nominate button.

+3. View the list of films:
-3. View the list of films already nominated
+User can view the list of films already nominated.

 4. Remove a nominee from nomination list

 # Used technologies